Proximal bundle methods for hybrid weakly convex composite optimization problems: Basic Definitions and Background

-\section{Basic definitions and background}
+\section{Basic Definitions and Background}

-This section contains two subsections.
-The first one gives the definition of the subdifferential and the directional derivative of a general closed function.
-It also relates these two concepts and provides a characterization of the first one for the case of a closed $m$-weakly convex function.
-The second subsection introduces the notion of a regularized stationary point which is sought by the main algorithm of this paper.
-It also introduces two different stationary conditions in terms of the directional derivative and the Moreau envelope, respectively, and provides the relationship between these three different notions.
+This section introduces the subdifferential and directional derivative of a general closed function.
+It then defines the regularized stationary point sought by the main algorithm of this paper.
+In addition, it presents two alternative stationarity conditions, formulated in terms of the directional derivative and the Moreau envelope, respectively, and clarifies the relationships among these three notions.